 • The project is short-term and not complex

-The best advantage of the V-shaped Model is that you can both understand, apply to, and manage it in an SDLC easily.
-However, on the contrary, the model lacks flexibility when changes are on the horizon and it is quite expensive for the customer to implement those changes as they trigger additional development costs.
+The best advantage of the V-shaped Model is that it is easy to understand, apply to, and manage in an SDLC.
+However, the model lacks flexibility in accommodating changes, incurring significant extra costs for the customer.

 V-shaped Model Advantages & Disadvantages